Lead Filtering Tips

 - Keep in mind that the "Local Time" column is not capable of showing multiple local times.
 If multiple time zones are associated with a lead, one local time is displayed at random.

 - If it's currently Wednesday, a search looking for the latest call created

 this weekwill show all Leads that had their latest call sometime between last Sunday and today.

 Editing or removing a filter

 If you need to change an existing filter, you don't need to remove it altogether to start new.
 Instead, simply click on the specific filter that needs to be edited.
 This will pull up the

 Filter menu of that filter category.
 Any changes you make will be reflected in real-time in your search results.

 x that appears next to the filter.

-It can sometimes be helpful to limit the amount of Leads returned in a search.
-To do so, use the 'Set limit' function at the upper left corner of the Leads page, next to the number of results.
+It can sometimes be helpful to limit the number of Leads returned in a search.
+To do so, use the 'Set limit' function in the upper left corner of the Leads page, next to the number of results.
 Limiting your results to 100 Leads will return that many Leads (if at least 100 Leads match the filters you apply).